sxlxc/Hakyllsite/standalone/sudoku_matroid.md

 1. $\omega(G)=\chi(G)$ and that
 2. maximum cliques cover all edges?

+## solvability

 Let $G$ be a graph in which every edge is in a maximum clique.
 Let $H$ be the clique line graph of $G$, in which the vertex set is the set of maximum cliques and there are $k$-parallel edges if two cliques share $k$ vertices.

+Note that one can also think about the uniform hypergraph of maximum cliques and see that $H$ is the [line graph of an uniform hypergraph](https://en.wikipedia.org/wiki/Line_graph_of_a_hypergraph).

 ::: Lemma
 If $H$ is a tree, then $G$ is a perfect graph.